First formed in Paris, Yapa’s three guitarists and percussionist consider travelling the world an indispensable source of inspiration for their music.

-These recording sessions reveal a strong creative group dynamic and brings a fresh, spontaneous sound to the recording, faithfully rendered by the L‑ISA BluBubbles 23:1 format.
+These recording sessions reveal a strong creative group dynamic and brings a fresh, spontaneous sound to the recording, faithfully rendered by the L‑ISA BluBubbles BluSpace standard.

 Sound Design Solution

-The performance was transcribed with an unprecedented level of detail, transparency, reconnecting the audience to what was seen on stage and heard in the room.
+The performance was transcribed with an unprecedented level of detail, transparency, reconnecting the audience the performance on stage.

 Sound Design Target

 |SPL max average||>= 100 dBA|